 GET THERE EARLY OR STAY THERE LATE

 This is one of our most repeated Walt Disney World Tips across like a dozen posts on this blog.
-If you’re staying at a Disney resort you’ll be able to take advantage of Extra Magic Hours which allow you additional 1-hour access to the parks in the morning before they open or 3 hours later in the evening.
-For our money, extra hours in the parks always look good.
-It means we get more rides, more snacks, more meet and greets more hidden mickeys, and more shopping.
+If you’re staying at a Disney resort you’ll be able to take advantage of Early Morning Theme Park Entry which allows you additional 30 minutes in the park before it opens.
+This means we get more rides, more snacks, more meet and greets more hidden mickeys, and more shopping.
 Getting there early or staying there late for even just one day during your vacation will make your Disney experience more memorable than you can imagine.
 Yes, chances are you’ll have groggy grown-ups in the morning or whiny/ sleepy kids at night but sometimes that just means lots of coffee or an extra stuffed animal… both great vacation experiences!

 You’ll also see a completely different Disney!
 In the mornings the park is calm, quiet, lines are minimal and you get beautiful unobstructed views for pictures.
 In the evenings you’ll get to experience rides and lands at night!
 Late-night parades, fireworks, and our favorite end-of-the-day tribute to Walt Disney, The Kiss Goodnight.

 With the new Disney Genie+ Service and Lightning Lane, multiple ride strategies will need to be in place.
 Which rides will you pay for?
 How long are you willing to wait in the standby lines for your favorite rides?
 Your best bet is figuring out ahead of time, which rides you plan to ride in each park.
 Then prioritize the busiest ones for mealtime hours, when the waits are lower.
 You can also plan to get in line early with Early Theme Park Entry or purchase Disney Genie+ and Lightning Lane for whatever rides are needed.